Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 ## Intro

 This will be the start of a series of blog posts based on my bachelor's degree thesis, developed during an internship at Secure Network srl[^1].
-The objective of the internship was to analyze an embedded device, and develop tools to test it's security.
+The objective of the internship was to analyze an embedded device, and develop tools to test its security.

 As a result I developed a **fuzzer** to search for vulnerabilities in CGI binaries and a **Binary Ninja plugin** to search for ROP chains in MIPS binaries, as well as an exploit for one of the crashes triaged.